RalphHightower/time-pi/README.md

 ### Software

 Make sure you have Ansible installed.
-Copy the `example.hosts.ini` file to `hosts.ini` and customize it so Ansible can connect to your Pi.
+Copy the following example files and customize them according to your setup:

+  - `example.hosts.ini` to `hosts.ini`
+  - `example.config.yml` to `config.yml`

 Because I can't quite get `cmdline.txt` changes automated the way I like, _manually_ edit `/boot/firmware/cmdline.txt` and remove the portion `console=serial0,115200`, so GPS can use the serial port.